Gembani/node_tdd/README.md

 ```

+Now the helper is created, let's use it in our spec file.
-add these line in the spec file to clean the database before and after the tests
+Add these line in `app.test.js` to clean the database before and after the tests.
-Import our helper at the top of the spec file
+Import the helper at the top of the file.

 ```javascript
 const cleanDb = require('./helpers/cleanDb')
 ```

-Let's launch our clean before and after all tests
+We want to clean the database before and after all tests

 ```javascript
 beforeAll(async () => {